neverfox/haida/writeups/lab5.md

 `I saw you.'
 ```

-Finally, the following parses when it shouldn't because the grammar currently has no way to enforce the comitative clitic:
+Next, the following parses when it shouldn't because the grammar currently has no way to enforce the comitative clitic:

 ```
 #99 phrasal coordination - comitative